To help with your planning, here is a basic list of some of those things:

 (2) Come along to a Sunday Service:

 You might want to attend a Sunday service.
-This will enable you to introduce yourself to the Vicar, meet the organist and verger, and view the church when it is full with people.
+This will enable you to meet the clergy, organist and verger, and view the church when it is full with people.

 (3) Return your Banns of Marriage and Wedding Application Forms:

-Once you have completed the two application forms, please return them to the Vicar at the following address:
+Once you have completed the two application forms, please return them to our Parish Administrator via email@example.com or by post to the following address:

 (4) Attend a number of Wedding Planning Meetings:

-Once the Vicar has your completed forms, he will meet with you to help you with all the practical details concerning your wedding service – including the order of service, flowers, music, photography and videography, choir, bells, rehearsal dates and times, Best Man, Bridesmaid(s), Ushers, Registration Witnesses, etc. These meetings will also provide you with an opportunity to ask and resolve any particular questions you may have.
+Once we have your completed forms, we will meet with you to help you with all the practical details concerning your wedding service – including the order of service, flowers, music, photography and videography, choir, bells, rehearsal dates and times, Best Man, Bridesmaid(s), Ushers, Witnesses etc. These meetings will also provide you with an opportunity to ask and resolve any specific questions you may have.
 Do make sure that you put these dates in your diary!

 The Immigration Act 2014 makes important changes to the law relating to the marriage of persons from outside of the European Economic Area (‘EEA’).

 “With effect from March 1st, 2015, if one of the parties wishing to be married is a non-EEA national the parties will each have to obtain a Superintendent Registrar’s Certificate (SRC) to authorize the marriage (unless an Archbishop’s Special Licence has been granted).
 At this time it will cease to be lawful for the marriage of a non-EEA national to be solemnized after the publication of banns of marriage or on the authority of a common licence.